 “Your Round-Trip Ticket: Chicago-Paris” Cabaret Show and Dinner

-Chef Didier Durand will prepare a four-course dégustation dinner.
+Chef Didier Durand will prepare a five-course dégustation dinner recommended by Chicago Gourmet!

 This event is part of the official celebration of the 20th anniversary of the sister city relationship between Chicago and Paris, taking place from October 7–16, 2016 throughout Chicago.
 To learn more about other associated events, visit chicagosistercities.com/ParisAnniversary.